hashicorp/terraform-provider-azurerm/website/docs/r/network_security_group.html.markdown

 * `destination_port_range` - (Optional) Destination Port or Range.
 Integer or range between `0` and `65535` or `*` to match any.
 This is required if `destination_port_ranges` is not specified.

 * `destination_port_ranges` - (Optional) List of source port ranges.
 To specify multiple single ports, each port must be expressed as an element in a list with its own range.
-This is required if `source_port_range` is not specified.
+This is required if `destination_port_range` is not specified.

 * `source_address_prefix` - (Optional) CIDR or source IP range or * to match any IP.
 Tags such as ‘VirtualNetwork’, ‘AzureLoadBalancer’ and ‘Internet’ can also be used.
 This is required if `source_address_prefixes` is not specified.